sadofrazer/terraform_project/Readme.md

 [![CI](icones/odoo_icon-100.png)](https://github.com/sadofrazer/ansible_odoo/tree/aws_terraform)

 The purposes of this project is to deploys an ec2 instances with a fixed public Ip, security groups and one additional EBS to store our personnal data.
-After deploying the AWS ec2 instance with its right others link objects, we use an ansible role from one repository to deploy a one odoo instance.
+After deploying the AWS ec2 instance with its right others link objects, we use an ansible role from one repository to deploy a one odoo instance

 Find below a light description of this project source code.